crysalead-js/dom-layer/README.md

 }
 ```

+- `key`: a unique key to attach to a virtual node
 - `props`: allows to set some DOM Element properties like `"onclick"`, `"id"`.
   - `attrs`: is dedicated to attributes like `"title"`, `"class"`.
 - `style`: contains CSS definitions.
 - `attrsNS`: is dedicated to attributes with a namespace like `"xlink:href"`.
 - `events`: allows to store some events managed in a delegated way (requires to run `require("dom-layer").events.init()` first).
 - `callbacks`: are callbacks executed during the virtual node lifetime (e.g `'created'`, `'remove'`)
 - `data`: is optional but can contain some higher level abstraction data.

+Note:
+The `"key"` property is not really about performance but about identity.
+During reconciliation of keyed children, it will ensure that any child with a defined key will be correctly reordered (instead of clobbered).
+If virtual nodes don't have any key defined, it can be an issue with [`<input>` tag for example](http://jsfiddle.net/frosas/S4Dju/).

-## The mount/unmount API
+## The mount/unmount/update API

-To mount a virtual tree into a DOM element, it's necessary to mount it first.
+To mount a virtual tree into a DOM element you need to use `mount()`.

 #### Example